Pamela Lipp-Hendricks, PhD

 Please update your browser.

 One of my early realizations, after stepping into my role as head of Executive Talent Management, was that the single most under-appreciated obstacle to inclusion could simply be a lack of time.
 People typically work 40 hours a week (go with me on this).
-Unless they are in a role that is part of the Diversity and Inclusion organization, in those 40 hours, they have to do the tasks that comprise their core job—while wrangling projects, performance reviews, meetings, training, and catching up with colleagues.
+Unless they are in a role that is part of the Diversity, Equity & Inclusion organization, in those 40 hours, they have to do the tasks that comprise their core job—while wrangling projects, performance reviews, meetings, training, and catching up with colleagues.
 While we are embedding an inclusive mindset into the way we strategize and operate daily; in essence, we have—at best—an hour each week to educate people further on why diversity, inclusion, and belonging are important.
 With 50 hours a year maximum to focus deeper on such a complex problem, organizations need creative and innovative ways to engage minds and hearts.

 Like many companies, JPMorgan Chase has broad training and awareness efforts focused on unconscious bias.
 It’s a foundational start to help our employees become aware of their biases so they can be more intentional and deliberate with their interactions.
 Our firm has over 250,000 employees, and we’re working hard every day to make this big place feel smaller.